 Snow is uncommon in Vienna in March.
 Snow or ice-related activities (like the ice rink at the Rathaus City Hall) is closed for the season.
 During our trip, there was no snow on the ground, nor did it snow while we were there.

-It is a bit chilly though in the evenings or early mornings, the weather is still bearable to walk outside.
-Wind is common in the capital city.
+It is a bit chilly though, in the evenings or early mornings, the weather is still bearable to walk outside.
+The wind is common in the capital city.

 Packing for Vienna in March

 Keeping the Vienna temperatures in mind for March, here is what you should be packing:

 - Denim or faux leather jacket – I took my faux leather jacket to Vienna and it was apt for mid-mornings.
 Check out this leather jacket from Levis

 - Light cardigan – Especially for people who are always cold like me, carry a warm cardigan or a pull-over.
 I am in LOVE with this merino wool cardigan – check it out here

 - Comfortable walking shoes – Comfortable walking shoes are a MUST in Vienna Europe.
 I prefer shoes to booties at this time of the year.
 Here are two of my all-time favorites –

 - Day pack or a purse – Don’t forget to add a day pack or a purse.
 Both these items can pack a ton of things – from a wallet, small cosmetic pouch, camera to a light cardigan, and a water bottle when you are out and about exploring.
 Check out this anti-theft travel purse and this day pack for travel which will store your essentials.